2025-26 college football bowl confidence picks: Rankings from proven model

 SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and predictions

-The 2025-26 college football bowl schedule begins on Saturday with Boise State vs. Washington (-9.5).
-Even with the postseason landscape rapidly changing, college football bowl confidence pools remain popular, and there are 39 matchups to make college football bowl confidence picks on this season.
+The 2025-26 college football bowl schedule began on Saturday with Washington's 38-10 triumph over Boise State in the LA Bowl.
+Even with that result, college football bowl confidence pools remain open, for many, and there are 38 more matchups to make college football bowl confidence picks on this season.
 The two biggest spreads are in the CFP First Round as Oregon is favored by 21.5 points over James Madison, while Ole Miss is a 17.5-point favorite over Tulane.
 While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting an upset could help you separate from the pack.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.